Plumbing Guide

 Elements of a dishwasher installation include:

-- the dishwasher appliance itself
+• The dishwasher appliance itself

-- a flexible hose carrying pressurized water (usually hot only) to the inlet of the machine
+• A flexible hose carrying pressurized water (usually hot only) to the inlet of the machine

-- a flexible drain line leading from the dishwasher to the kitchen drain pipe.
+• A flexible drain line leading from the dishwasher to the kitchen drain pipe.

 Dishwasher Problems and Solutions:

-TECH TIP: Dirty Dishes Solution
+Tech Tip: Dirty Dishes Solution

 If your dishwasher fails to get your dishes, glasses and cutlery as clean is you’d like, and it appears to be running well in other ways, try running your kitchen faucet until the water is hot before each dish washer load.
 These days dishwashers use so little water that they might not actually get to the completely hot water from the hot water supply pipe.
 Running the kitchen hot water tap until the water gets hot can improve dishwashing results by eliminating the residual cold.